"

 Figure 3.17.
 Underwater Welder / Photo Credit: Israeli Navy, CC BY-SA 3.0

-Supplied air respirators (sar) provide a user a fresh air source via a hose connected to compressed air.
-These respirators don’t just filter air coming in, they supply a whole fresh air source.
+A supplied-air respirator (SAR) provides a user a fresh air source via a hose connected to compressed air.
+These respirators don’t just filter incoming air, they also supply a whole fresh air source.
 This is ideal for individuals working in a hazardous or toxic air environment for long periods of time.
-The air source on these products is stationary whereas in other PPE products, the air supply is attached via a canister the user carries or is a filter attached to the facemask.
-An example here would be a diver that has a fresh air feed to the surface vs an air tank on their back.
+The air source on these products is stationary whereas in other PPE products the air supply is from a canister the user carries with them or is simply a filter attached to the face mask.
+An example scenario when a welder would use an SAR would be a diver that has a fresh air feed to the surface vs an air tank on their back.

 Attributions